Ajaykumar973/SQL-Data-Warehouse-Project/README.md

 The system is designed using a layered architecture that separates raw ingestion, data transformation, and business-ready reporting data.
 This ensures scalability, maintainability, and high data quality.

 ---

-## 🏛️ Architecture Overview

-The data warehouse follows the **Medallion Architecture**, consisting of three logical layers:

 ### 🥉 Bronze Layer – Raw Data